GLOBAL MARKETS-Stocks buckle, dollar stirs as divided Fed disappoints

 "While the Fed expects the Fed funds rate to remain flat through 2023, it will need more time to assess the status of the economy and to change its remaining tools accordingly."

+Equities markets were choppy .EU, with tech stocks shedding as much as 1.6% after U.S. President Donald Trump said he would ban social media platform TikTok in the United States as early as Sunday if China's ByteDance didn't cede control of its U.S. operations .
+That warning also knocked Chinese heavyweight Alibaba more than 4% lower overnight. .SS

+But banks .SX7P, automakers .SXAP and miners .SXPP were the biggest sectoral fallers, all dropping as much as 2%.
+Volkswagen VOWG_p.DE, Renault RENA.PA and PSA Group PEUP.PA fell between 2.5% and 3% after industry data showed European car sales fell by 17.6% in August.

 The stronger dollar inflicted some damage in emerging markets too.
-Turkey's battered lira hit its latest record low TRY=, Argentina announced new capital controls and there was a third straight day of falls for eastern European currencies.
+Turkey's battered lira hit its latest record low TRY=, Argentina announced new capital controls just weeks after its ninth debt restructuring , and there was a third straight day of falls for eastern European currencies.
 CEE/

-MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS had lost 1% overnight after five straight days of gains while Japan's Nikkei .N225 shed 0.6%.
+MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS had lost 1% overnight after five straight days of gains while the tech-savvy Nikkei in Japan .N225 and KOPSI in South Korea .KS11 shed 0.6%. and 1.2% respectively. .T

 "In essence, high-tech shares were overbought and we've seen a correction since early this month," said Soichiro Monji, chief strategist at Nishimura Securities in Kyoto.
 "I think that is still continuing, with the Fed just being a fresh trigger."